bmolnar91/workbook/module_oop.md

 IN PROGRESS

 Top level (classes):
-- default (no modifier): The class is accessible only by classes in the same package.
+* default (no modifier): The class is accessible only by classes in the same package.
 Also known as           'package-private'.
-- public: The class is accessible by any other class.
+* public: The class is accessible by any other class.

 Member level (attributes and methods):
+* private: Accessible only within the declared class itself.
-- default (no modifier): A variable or method declared with 'no access control modifier' is available to      any other class in the same package.
+* default (no modifier): A variable or method declared with 'no access control modifier' is available to      any other class in the same package.
 Also known as 'package-private'.
-- public: Accessible from any other class.
-- protected: Provides the same access as the 'default' access modifier, with the addition that subclasses     can access 'protected' methods and variables of the superclass.
+* protected: Provides the same access as the 'default' access modifier, with the addition that subclasses     can access 'protected' methods and variables of the superclass.
   //Makes the members visible (or "public") only to the subclasses//
-- private: Accessible only within the declared class itself.
+* public: Accessible from any other class.

 //It's a best practice to keep the variables within a class private.
 The variables are accessible and modified using Getters and Setters.//

 #### Can an “enum” contain methods in Java?
 Explain.